Kimpton22/Tutorials-And-Guides/PyRAI2MD/Case Study 4: Machine Learned - Nonadiabatic Molecular Dynamics/Step-by-Step.md

 1. {filename}-[1–###] – subfolders for ML-NAMD simulations
 2. runset-[1-##] – submission script for grouped ML-NAMD simulations
 3. runall.sh – script to submit all ML-NAMD simulations

+To run all the trajectories you will need to submit the runall command.

+# Step 2: Analysis
+Files that you need are:
+1. traj_analyzer.py - analyzer scripts developed my Jingbai (need to link to Jinbai's github)
+2. control files
+   a.
+01-diagnosis
+   b.
+02-energy_conservation
+   c.
+03-data_extraction
+   d.
+04-state_populations
+   e.
+05-parameter_tracking